 - Split the report into multiple sections to logically group and separate contents.

-- Strive for a simple structure, avoiding deep nesting levels of headings and lists.
+- Strive for a simple structure, avoiding deep nesting of headings and lists.

-- Include at least one paragraph between two headings for introduction or transition.
+- Include at least one paragraph between two headings for an introduction or transition.

 - Use the word processor’s style management features for consistent formatting of headings and other text.

-- Assign consistently-styled captions to figures to guide readers to the conclusions they should achieve after reviewing the chart or figure.
+- Craft captions that guide readers to the conclusions you want them to reach about the chart or figure.

-- Place lengthy technical excerpts such as code fragments into an appendix.
+- Place lengthy technical excerpts such as large code fragments into an appendix.

-- Refer to every figure and appendix section from the main text.
+- Refer to every figure and appendix section from your main text.

 - Make sure the headers and footers include the right notices (copyright, confidential, page number, etc.).

-- Err on the side of simplicity when selecting a visual style for the write-up.
+- Err on the side of simplicity when selecting a visual style for your document or message.